 ExxonMobil continues to operate two product and groundwater treatment systems, the on-site recovery and containment system (RCS) located on Kingsland Yard (OU4) and the off-site free-product recovery system (ORS) located at the corner of Bridgewater and Monitor streets (OU7).
 Typical routine maintenance of both systems includes critical safety device (CSD) checks, acid cleaning of the air strippers, carbon change-outs, filter bag replacement, system inspections, soil vapor extraction (SVE) system sampling, bimonthly discharge monitoring report (DMR) sampling, and weekly operation and maintenance (O&M) task lists.

 In August 2018, NYSDEC approved ExxonMobil to enhance free-product recovery on the Kingsland Yard property by installing a new pressure-pulse waterflooding injection well network to increase the hydraulic gradient and product movement toward recovery wells.
 Trenching and installation of pumping wells and vaults for the waterflooding program began in August 2018, with the majority of the construction work completed by the end of December 2018.
 The waterflooding program injection activities began in May 2019 and are currently active at the site.

 In 2017, NYSDEC approved an Interim Remedial Measures Work Plan to delineate and excavate areas where Total Petroleum Hydrocarbon concentrations exceed site-specific cleanup criteria, delineation activities in the North Henry, Monitor, and Kingsland Yards.
 Excavation activities began in Monitor Yard in December 2017, and work shifted to Kingsland Yard in 2018 once the Monitor Yard work was complete.
 Petroleum-contaminated soil was temporarily stockpiled on-site before being transported off-site for proper disposal.
-Contaminated soil removal work was completed in April 2018, with the exception of two excavation areas within Kingsland Yard that were inaccessible as the result of stockpiled clean fill for use on other projects including the OU-3 PCB remediation.
+Contaminated soil removal work was completed in April 2018 except for two excavation areas within Kingsland Yard (N and O) that were inaccessible as the result of stockpiled clean fill for use on other projects including the OU-3 PCB remediation.
 With the restoration of the OU-3 remediation work complete, ExxonMobil plans to excavate and remediate the N and O areas in 2021.

 Former Paragon Oil Terminal (S224083) and Apollo Street Creek Parcels (S224122)